ilya-kavalenka/RECSEN/README.md

 }
 ```

-In this version of the protocol the client simply connects to the server and the server immediately starts sending the client snapshot refresh messages until the client disconnects.
+In this version of the protocol the client simply connects to the server and the server immediately starts sending the client snapshot  messages until the client disconnects.

+### Sample Protocol 2

+Let us add a basic client login/logout workflow to the protocol.
+SampleProtocol_2_0.rs adds four new messages as well as additional statements to the Client and Server processors.

 ## Welcome to GitHub Pages